wp-plugins/remarks/readme.txt

 === Plugin Name ===
 Contributors: Frag1 John
 Donate link: http://kiva.com
-Tags: comments, comments analysis, comments review, popular, remarks, meta, metrics, information, analysis Requires at least: WP 3.1.1, GD Package
+Tags: comments, comments analysis, comments review, popular, remarks, meta, metrics, information, analysis, geolocation, comment locations, comment geolocations, community
+Requires at least: WP 3.1.1, GD Package
-Tested up to: 3.1.1
+Tested up to: 3.4.2
-Stable tag: 1.2
+Stable tag: 1.3

-Graph, charts, and lists breakdown of comments by post author and category.
+Graph, charts, geolocations, and lists of comments by post author and category.

 == Description ==

-Remarks gives a useful visual breakdown of the comments that your blog has acquired, and may help you to decide how to focus your blog for even greater comment harvesting.
+Remarks gives useful charts, tables, and geolocations of your blog's comments, and may help you to decide how to focus your blog for even greater comment harvesting.
 The breakdown that Remarks produces is accessible via the WordPress Admin menu.

 Hi, thanks for examining Remarks!
 First props have to go to the genius behind libchart http://naku.dohcrew.com/libchart/pages/introduction/.
 I'll be honest, I have made some minor cosmetic changes to his code, to make colours consistent and to remove some things that weren't desired for our purpose.